MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-security-guide.md

 ### Compromised-key attack

-Teams uses the PKI features in the Windows Server operating system to protect the key data used for encryption for the Transport Layer Security (TLS) connections.
+Teams uses the PKI features in the Windows Server operating system to protect the key data used for encryption for the TLS connections.
 The keys used for media encryptions are exchanged over TLS connections.

 ### Network denial-of-service attack